 - Layer the bottom of a pie pan so that the dough is just over the edges.
 Ensure that there are no holes in the bottom of the dough or the filling may leak out.

-- Fill the dough crust nearly full with the blueberry pie filling (see below).
+- Fill the dough crust nearly complete with the blueberry pie filling (see below).

-- For the top of the pie crust cut roll out the dough until it is even and roughly circular.
+- For the top of the pie crust, cut and roll out the dough until it is even and roughly circular.
 Fold the dough in half, and then in half once more, and cut your vent pattern with scissors.

 - Place the top of the pie crust over the filling and shape to the edges of the crust.
 (Optional, use a milk wash or egg whites to brush the top of the pie to achieve a nice golden-brown color).